synbol/Parameter-Efficient-Transfer-Learning-Benchmark/README.md

     * 👉`ImageClassification/models/vision_transformer_sct.py`: <u>a folder contains the same backbones in `vit_backbones` folder,</u> specified for SCT.

+- 👉`ImageClassification/train`: <u>a folder contains the `training file` folder,</u>

+    * 👉`ImageClassification/train/train_model_adapter.py`: call this one for training and eval a model with a specified transfer type, specified for Adapter.

-- 👉`ImageClassification/train.py`: call this one for training and eval a model with a specified transfer type.
+    * 👉`ImageClassification/train/train_model_sct.py`: call this one for training and eval a model with a specified transfer type, specified for SCT.

 - `ImageClassification/Visualize`: Visualization Tools.